stinkytoe/bevy_ldtk_asset/README.md

 ### LDtk dependencies (Images, etc)

-An LDtk project will itself point to other assets, such as [Image] files used for tile maps.
+An LDtk project will itself point to other assets, such as image files used for tile maps.
 For these to also work in [Bevy](https://bevyengine.org), these assets should be in the same asset storage as the `.ldtk` file.
-Typically this will be the Rust crate's assets folder. `bevy_ldtk_asset` will attempt to reconcile the locations of these assets by assuming the paths in the `.ldtk` file are relative to the file itself, and that those paths also exist within the same asset storage location as the `.ldtk` file.
+Typically this will be the Rust crate's assets folder.
+This crate will attempt to reconcile the locations of these assets by assuming the paths in the `.ldtk` file are relative to the file itself, and that those paths also exist within the same asset storage location as the `.ldtk` file.